Gaetano Faillace: Retirement and death

 In 1983 Faillace released a Japanese book with photographs he took from the occupation.
 On December 31, 1991 he died from complications of cancer in Fayetteville, North Carolina.

 At the time of his death he had family throughout America including brothers, Joseph Faillace, and Antonio Faillace in Seattle, sisters Grace Mauro of Miami, Florida and Angela Buscemi of Fort Lauderdale, Florida.
-His children, including his daughters Dr. Deon Faillace, Denise Danaher, and Donna Faillace and his son, Douglas Faillace, lived in Detroit.
+His children, including his daughters Deon Faillace, Denise Danaher, and Donna Faillace and his son, Douglas Faillace, lived in Detroit.
 He also had two grandchildren.

+In popular culture

+Portrayal in MacArthur, the movie

+Gerardo Moretti, aka Jerry Martin (uncredited) portrayed Gaetano Faillace in the 1977 Universal Studios adaptation of MacArthur, with Gregory Peck.
+In one scene, Peck forgets Martin's character name and accidentally addresses him by his real name "Jerry."
+Production ultimately left the scene in, as is.
+Martin died in 2010 and is entombed at the Hollywood Forever Cemetery in Los Angeles, California.